Not Everyone Wins with LLMs: Behavioral Patterns and Pedagogical Implications for AI Literacy in Programmatic Data Science: Method

 \paragraph{Scale up with automated log annotation} Because manual annotation was time-intensive\footnote{Even with the video and with one author already familiar with the session, on average, it took > two hours to go through each log.
 It is even more difficult to decipher logs that do not come with video recordings, due to, e.g., readability issues (certain log events would contain more notebook context information with code cell metadata that are hard to manually read through).}, we scaled up by using an LLM to label log steps with the codebook (\texttt{claude-sonnet-4-20250514} for its reasoning capability, with temperature=0 for deterministic generations, full prompts in \cref{sec:appendix-prompt}).
-We had the model identify the challenges as well as AI usage --- either the student used AI ($used$), or the student missed an AI use opportunity ($missed$)\footnote{Our complete annotation output also contains a series of other features we used for supporting the model's inference time reasoning procedure and the later-on human verification, e.g., \texttt{log\_id}, the reasoning behind certain label, etc. Complete prompt with the output format and other hyperparameters are in \cref{sec:appendix-prompt}.}.
+We had the model identify the challenges as well as AI usage --- either the student used AI ($used$), or the student missed an AI use opportunity ($missed$)\footnote{Annotation output contains other features to support the model's inference time reasoning and human verification, e.g., \texttt{id}, reasoning behind certain label, etc. Complete prompt with the output format and hyperparameters are in Appendix \ref{sec:appendix-prompt}.}.